New Edition of In Service to Iowa, Public Library Standards

 This was the handout for Scott Dermont's standards presentation at the 2016 Town Meetings.

 There is a lot more verification required in the new standards program.
 Use this file to help determine what you will need to submit to support your application.

-Accreditation and Tier Status - FY13 - Accreditation and Tier Status of all public libraries as of November 30, 2012.
-Also shown is status expiration.
-Updated regularly.
+Accreditation and Tier Status of all public libraries as of July 1, 2016.
+Includes status expiration date.

 Iowa’s public library accreditation program has been in place since 1986 based on In Service to Iowa: Public Library Measure of Quality, 1985.
-The library community revised In Service to Iowa: Public Library Measures of Quality in 1989, 1997 and 2004.
-A new revised 5th edition called In Service to Iowa: Public Library Standards was released in December of 2010.
+The library community revised In Service to Iowa: Public Library Measures of Quality in 1989, 1997, 2004 and 2010.
+A new revised 6th edition called In Service to Iowa: Public Library Standards was released in August of 2016.